PedroWitzel/gradle-msbuild-plugin/README.md

   // MsBuild resolution
   // it support to search the msbuild tools from vswhere (by default it searches the latest) version = '15.0'
-  // or define the exact msbuild dir explicity msbuildDir = 'C:\\Program Files (x86)\\Microsoft Visual Studio\\2017\\BuildTools\\MSBuild\\15.0\\bin'
+  // or define the exact msbuild dir explicitly msbuildDir = 'C:\\Program Files (x86)\\Microsoft Visual Studio\\2017\\BuildTools\\MSBuild\\15.0\\bin'